-Bilateral friendship societies such as the German-Omani Association have the task to initiate the widest possible range of contacts between the citizens and the social, economic, political, and cultural actors and scientists of both countries.
+Bilateral friendship societies such as the German-Omani Society have the task to initiate the widest possible range of contacts between the citizens and the social, economic, political, and cultural actors and scientists of both countries.
 Typically as non-governmental organizations (NGOs), they pursue projects that are often referred to as grass-root activities, and as such they are independent of government directives, although in their own interest they maintain good and close relations with government agencies.
 The German-Omani Association is among the longest-established and well-recognized organizations of its kind.

 Dr. Wolfgang Zimmermann